Bakhytjan Sagintayev: Äkim of Almaty (2019–2022)

-On 28 June 2019, Sagintayev was appointed as the akim of Almaty, outlining his goal in making the city a "safe, comfortable, modern metropolis where every Almaty citizen has the opportunity for a decent life."
+On 28 June 2019, Saghyntaev was appointed as the äkim of Almaty, outlining his goal in making the city a "safe, comfortable, modern metropolis where every Almaty citizen has the opportunity for a decent life."
 He ordered the police to conduct an analysis of the criminal situation in the city, to intensify the fight against hooliganism and robbery, and to increase the number of surveillance cameras on the streets.
 In response with dealing in crimes, 32 police posts were installed, with 4 in each city district.
 The location of the posts was determined based on the incidents of offenses and crimes that occurred in the area.

-Sagintayev announced on his Instagram page on 19 August 2019 about returning the previous speed limit on Al-Farabi Avenue from 60 km back to 80 km after many complains by citizens.
+Saghyntaev announced on his Instagram page on 19 August 2019 about returning the previous speed limit on Al-Farabi Avenue from 60 km back to 80 km after many complains by citizens.

-On 29 August 2019, he proposed planting at least a million new trees in Almaty and planned to actively work with the government and Samruk Energy JSC to reduce emissions from stationary sources.
+On 29 August 2019, he proposed planting at least a million new trees in Almaty and planned to actively work with the government and Samuryq Energy JSC to reduce emissions from stationary sources.

-On 27 November 2019, at the Almaty Investment Forum, Sagintayev remarked the city should be at the top 100 best cities in the world in terms of quality of life and business opportunities, in which he used San Francisco as an example.
+On 27 November 2019, at the Almaty Investment Forum, Saghyntaev remarked the city should be at the top 100 best cities in the world in terms of quality of life and business opportunities, in which he used San Francisco as an example.

-Sagintayev assessed that the New Almaty project is "one of the important tasks" for the city, which offered businesses to invest in the development of the territory on the outskirts of the city, which would amount to a total of one trillion tenge.
+Saghyntaev assessed that the New Almaty project is "one of the important tasks" for the city, which offered businesses to invest in the development of the territory on the outskirts of the city, which would amount to a total of one trillion tenge.

-At the annual briefing of the Central Communications Service held on 7 December 2020, Sagintayev announced that the economic situation in the city had been stabilized.
+At the annual briefing of the Central Communications Service held on 7 December 2020, Saghyntaev announced that the economic situation in the city had been stabilized.
 He insisted that Almaty retains the potential for rapid recovery in the post-epidemic period and that it remains an international center of investment activity.
-In response to the fate of Almaty Light Rail, Sagintayev said that the project is underway and that it needs financial model for it to work.
+In response to the fate of Almaty Light Rail, Saghyntaev said that the project is underway and that it needs financial model for it to work.

-On 29 January 2022, it was speculated that Sagintayev would be dismissed from the post after President Tokayev hadn't rule out in his removal, which he called Sagintayev "a conscientious person in terms of the performance of official duties" although adding that he would take account in regards to the mood by the Almaty residents.
-On 31 January, Sagintayev's dismissal was made public in which according to a presidential decree, was due to transfer to another unspecified job.
+On 29 January 2022, it was speculated that Saghyntaev would be dismissed from the post after President Toqaev hadn't rule out in his removal, which he called Saghyntaev "a conscientious person in terms of the performance of official duties" although adding that he would take account in regards to the mood by the Almaty residents.
+On 31 January, Saghyntaev's dismissal was made public in which according to a presidential decree, was due to transfer to another unspecified job.
 He was replaced by Erbolat Dosaev, who served as the National Bank chairman prior.